rowannhussein86/rowannhussein86/README.md

 #### Hi there 👋

-2nd-year Data Science student at Alexandria University.
+🎓 2nd-year Data Science student at Alexandria University 💼 PR Member @ HackerRank FCDS
-Aspiring Data Engineer with interest in Big Data, Cloud, AI, and Machine Learning.
-Passionate about real-world projects, problem-solving, and Competitive Programming.
+💡 Passionate about solving real-world problems with data 📊 Exploring **Data Engineering, Machine Learning, and AI** 🤝 Open to collaborations in **tech projects & community work** 🏆 Interested in **Competitive Programming **

+## 📫 Contact Me
+📧 Email: salsabilwaleed15@gmail.com
+💼 LinkedIn: linkedin.com/in/salsabeel
 <!--
 **rowannhussein86/rowannhussein86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.